-- 5.1 This decision requests approval of expenditure over the financial year 2021-22 of £700,000 to effectively deliver marketing and engagement campaigns for the GLA.
-The expenditure will be funded from the 2021-22 budget allocation.
-The budget is held within the External Relations unit (Strategy and Communications directorate), who will be responsible for the delivery of the GLA marketing campaigns and the associated expenditure during the 2021-22 financial year. - 5.2 It should be noted, while it is intended that any sponsorship income secured for specific campaigns will be utilised in supplementing GLA resources, officers will look to make efficiencies to reduce the GLA contribution to campaign costs (wherever possible).
+- 5.1 This decision requests approval of expenditure over the financial year 2022-23 up to a maximum of £700,000 to effectively deliver marketing and engagement campaigns for the GLA.
+The expenditure will be funded from the planned 2022-23 budget allocation subject to the final 2022-23 budget setting process.
+This budget is held within the External Relations unit (within the Strategy and Communications directorate), which will be responsible for the delivery of the GLA marketing campaigns and the associated expenditure during the 2022-23 financial year. - 5.2 It should be noted, while it is intended that any sponsorship income secured for specific campaigns will be utilised in supplementing GLA resources, officers will look to make efficiencies to reduce the GLA contribution to campaign costs (wherever possible).